Configuration Reference

 - version — Semantic version string.
 Required.

-- session_ttl_minutes — Sessions with no activity for this many minutes are cleaned up.
+- session_ttl_minutes — Idle timeout for active sessions (sessions that have invoked at least one tool).
+Sessions with no activity for this many minutes are cleaned up.
 Optional, defaults to 30.

 sources